fiumad/Advanced-Computer-Systems/proj1/README.md

 ### Experiment 4: Cache Miss Ratio Effect On Performance
 Two test cases were run for this experiment.
 First, a cache friendly program was run that sequentially accessed an array.
 The runtime and cache access statistics were recorded.
 The second test case was a cache unfriendly program that accessed the same array in a random order.
 The runtime and cache access statistics were recorded.
 The results are shown below.

+Cache Friendly Program:
+Total Cache Miss Ratio: **68.898%**
+LLC Cache Miss Ratio: **55.45%**
+Execution Time: **.022995 seconds**

+Cache Hostile Program:
+Total Cache Miss Ratio: **67.277%**
+LLC Cache Miss Ratio: **69.64%**
+Execution Time: **.368244 seconds**

+We can see that the cache friendly program has a lower cache miss ratio and a faster execution time compared to the cache hostile program.

+The LLC Cache Miss Ratio is especially important as the latency penalty for accessing RAM is much higher than the latency penalty incurred for missing at lower cache levels.

 ## Method